 Quinton House School Nursery offers morning (8am-1pm) and afternoon sessions (1pm-6pm).

 Subject to availability children can attend any combination* of morning and afternoon sessions.
-Contact the Admissions Manager on 01604 684828 or email@example.com to check session availability.
+Contact the Admissions Registrar on 01604 684828 or firstname.lastname@example.org to check session availability.

 From September 2017 children who attend only 15 hours Government funded sessions can attend a FREE PLAY Early Years Foundation Stage session Monday to Friday between 3pm – 6pm.
 This session does not provide any enhanced specialist teaching and is only available to those children claiming their fifteen free hours who are not attending at any other times of the day.
 Children who attend the FREE PLAY Early Years Foundation Stage session are not subject to any additional charges, deposits or fees and do not take part in any extra-curricular activities.
 Afternoon tea is optional.
 See the fees table below for the cost.